jeckman/wpbook/README.txt

   Facebook, and may change).
 * Deal with non-standard front pages (where user has set a static page in WordPress options)
+* Add notification to wall/notes when user publishes a new post - for all users, for author?

 = Ongoing =
 * Better accompanying documentation